owncloud/ocis/ocis/development/beta-testplan.md

 # Beta Testing

 This document is supposed to give you some ideas how and what to test on ocis.
-It's not ment to be an extensive list of all tests to be done, rather it should help you, as beta-tester, to get started and enable you to get creative and create own test-cases.
+It's not meant to be an extensive list of all tests to be done, rather it should help you, as beta-tester, to get started and enable you to get creative and create your own test-cases.
 [Derive from these examples, be creative, do unusual and unconventional things, to try to break things](https://twitter.com/sempf/status/514473420277694465).

 One option to create new test-cases and to stress the system is to examine what the [API acceptance-tests](https://owncloud.dev/ocis/development/testing/#testing-with-test-suite-natively-installed) or the [web-UI](#web) does, [examine the requests](#decode-https-traffic-with-wireshark) and do something a bit different with curl.
 This is also a good way to find out how APIs work that are not already fully documented.